dong-zh/queen-fight/JUSTIFICATION.md

 ### How have you fulfilled this requirement?

 This project is a recreation of (a part of) the Giga-Queen fight from the recently released Deltarune Chapter 2.
-The game's developer is Toby Fox and Temmie Chang is the main artist for the game.
-All of the sprites used are from the original game.
+The application's title is anagram of Deltarune, which itself is an anagram of the original Undertale.
 The original fight can be watched [here](https://youtu.be/EUYySQozClU?t=360) (obviously contains Deltarune Chapter 2 spoilers).
 The health of both Thrasher and Giga-Queen are printed in the terminal every time somebody gets hit.

 ### When your application is run, what should the tutor look for or do to see that you have fulfilled this requirement?

-The can play the game using the arrow keys.
+The tutor can play the game using the arrow keys.
 Left and right arrow to dodge, and up to punch.

 If I haven't got the sound working yet, they should play [this](https://www.youtube.com/watch?v=vViBhJ_sAh8) in the background for the full experience.